Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

   - These EmEditor tools can be made accessible to the AI to read or modify your document.
   - Using tools will incur additional token costs.
   - Tool calling can be enabled from the chat input by clicking on the **Tools** button.
+- **Files**
+  - These options for the OpenAI file search feature control the expiration of files and vector stores.
 - **User Interface**
   - These settings customize the Chat with AI interface.
 - **Debug Log Options**